RobRendell/gTove/README.md

 * Adjust image opacity when aligning/scaling grid, in case pushpins or grid don't contrast enough with map.
 * Define unstable_handleError() method on a top-level component to catch errors?
 * Interpolate mini movement actions from the network?
-* Attach minis - when you drag one mini onto the base of another, have a circle pop out the side with "attach" or "mount" or similar on it.
-If you continue the drag and drop the mini in that circle, the two become joined - the second one is given a small elevation and rotated 90 degrees relative to the first, and they share the one base and move as one.
-Need to be able to split joined minis as well.
 * Shader for minis handles transparency wrong.
 Should just LERP the whole image onto 1,1,1,alpha.
 * Have a textbox of letters/icons/emojis configurable in Tabletop, which become available to toggle on/off on minis to represent statuses or whatever.